-Performance outcomes Acceptable outcomes emissions which may impede the operation of aids to navigation .
-AND A02.6 Development: (1) is not within 40 metres of an existing aid to navigation, or (2) does not, within 40 metres of an existing aid to navigation, remove any material that may destabilise the aid to navigation (including ground tackle).
-Protection of navigable waterways PO3 Development does not encroach on A03.1 Development is to be carried out in a manner that ensures the navigable the navigable waterway in a way that waterway is open to vessel traffic at all times. impedes the safe passage of vessels.
+Performance outcomes Acceptable outcomes emissions which may impede the operation of aids to navigation.
+AND AO2.6 Development: (1) is not within 40 metres of an existing aid to navigation , or (2) does not, within 40 metres of an existing aid to navigation , remove any material that may destabilise the aid to navigation (including ground tackle).
+Ducto ation of neurismit is underwayed that may destablise the and to havigation (including ground tackle).
+Protection of navigable waterways PO3 Development does not encroach on the navigable waterway in a way that AO3.1 Development is to be carried out in a manner that ensures the navigable waterway is open to vessel traffic at all times. impedes the safe passage of vessels.
 Editor's note: Where development proposes to temporarily or permanently limit the depth of a navigable waterway or the size of vessels which can navigate a waterway, it is recommended that a vessel traffic management plan be provided.
 It is also recommended a marine execution plan be submitted to the regional harbour master 30 days prior to the commencement of works.
 AND AO3.2 Development: (1) does not extend beyond the quayline , or (2) if there is no quayline , any structures that are part of the development do not extend beyond that of approved neighbouring structures.
 AND AO3.3 Development does not limit either the depth of a navigable waterway or the size of vessels which can safely navigate the waterway.
 Editor's note: Where development closes or impedes vessel traffic in a navigable channel, the applicant must prepare a vessel traffic management plan .
 It is also recommended a marine execution plan be submitted to the Regional Harbour Master 30 days prior to the commencement of works.
 AND AO3.4 Development involving the demolition of structures in a navigable waterway , including piling, must ensure the entire structure is removed.
 AND AO3.5 Structures, including all freestanding piles, must be appropriately lit and clearly visible to approaching vessels, and reflective tape must be fitted to all structures to enhance visibility during the hours of darkness.
 Editor's note: Where necessary, the Regional Harbour Master may require the installation of aids to navigation on structures.
 PO4 Development does not adversely affect navigable access to neighbouring premises.
-AO4.1 Development, including structures and any vessel berthed at the structures: (1) if the development involves a finger pontoon, boat ramp or abuts a park or public area - has a setback area that maintains a safe navigable access to adjoining properties, or (2) otherwise - retains a 1.5 metre setback from the water allocation side boundaries.
+AO4.1 Development, including structures and any vessel berthed at the structures: (1) if the development involves a finger pontoon, boat ramp or abuts a park or public area - has a setback area that maintains a safe navigable access to adjoining properties, or (2) atherwise (2) otherwise - retains a 1.5 metre setback from the water allocation side boundaries.